-When the claim covers 100 or more employees the details can be uploaded on a spreadsheet in other.

-details can be uploaded on a spreadsheet, in other cases each employee's details must be manually entered online.
+When the claim covers 100 or more employees the details can be uploaded on a spreadsheet, in other cases each employee's details must be manually entered online.

 If you make an error in the CJRS claim, do not attempt to correct this in the next period's claim as that will make the figures wrong for both claims.
 HMRC will review the claims and get in touch to correct any mistakes at a later date